cakyus/apt-cyg/README.md

 Notes
 -----

- 1. Packages in repository compressed in .xz format but xz-utils is not installed by default
+ 1. Packages in repository compressed in .xz format but xz is not installed by default.
+Packages need to be installed manually: xz, libgcc1, libintl8, liblzma5, cygwin, and libiconv2.